centreon/centreon-broker/doc/user/best_practices.rst

 Poller
 ======

 Pollers should output to the Centreon central.
-The TCP output should have a failover file.

   * type = tcp
   * name = central